nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 #### The PubSub Topic

 The PubSub service is used to send instant messages to all Nuxeo nodes, mainly to do cache invalidation.
-When it is configured to use Nuxeo Stream (`nuxeo.pubsub.provider=stream`) messages are published in a topic named `nuxeo-pubsub` by default.
+When it is configured to use Nuxeo Stream (`nuxeo.pubsub.provider=stream`) messages are published in a topic named `nuxeo-pubsub-pubsub` by default.

 This topic is special because consumers don't need past messages, they start consuming from the end of the topic and they don't need to commit their position.
 As a result, Kafka is not able to list consumer groups for this topic.

-Also, because it is instant messages it is recommended to **reduce the topic retention to few hours** in order to save disk storage, see the above Kafka configuration section.
+Also, because it is instant messages, it is recommended to **reduce the topic retention to few hours** to save disk storage, see the above Kafka configuration section.